 This medicine sometimes causes nausea and vomiting.
 However, it is very important that you continue to receive the medicine, even if you begin to feel ill.
 Ask your doctor for ways to lessen these effects.

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 6 months after the last dose of this medicine.
+Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for 2 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 You should not receive this medicine if you are also using oxaliplatin and have mutant KRAS metastatic colorectal cancer or if your KRAS tumor status is unknown.